Are you a new test engineer? Or do you want to put yourself out there, but aren't sure how to contribute?

 Meet-ups are great for networking and making connections that can help further your career.

-Back then it was difficult to find a job if you weren't already in software development.
-The meet-up was her way of getting involved in the community and trying to making connections, networking, and learning what skills that she most needed to learn.
+Back then, it was difficult to find software testing jobs if you weren't already in software development.
+The meet-up was her way of getting involved in the community and trying to make connections, network, and develop the skills that she most needed to learn.

 Evan had a similar experience in 2015 when he attended his first-ever meet-up.
-He was totally new to automation back then, but was able to learn everything he needed from meet-up community and make connections.
+He was totally new to test automation back then but was able to learn everything he needed from the meet-up community and make connections.

 Meet-ups are also great for folks who are interested in getting into conference speaking.